lua-rocks/luapi/README.md

   supported yet, so it's too early to promise anything here.
-- Unlike `scriptum` and like `ldoc`, only **external** module fields and methods will be written to markdown, but internal tables and functions still parsed and will be used for smart hints in IDE.
+- Unlike `scriptum` and like `ldoc`, only **external** module fields and methods will be written to markdown, but internal tables and functions still parsed and can be used for smart hints in IDE or somewhere else.
 - Like `ldoc`, if your tags mismatch with real params or if you started comment block but not commented some fields, you will get warnings in the terminal.
 - Keep in mind that my project is still very young and poorly tested, so bugs